Skip to main content

 (i) Parameters provided by the physician or licensed health professional for ordered health-related activities.

-(4) The employer of developmental disabilities personnel shall maintain a means of identifying signatures and initials of developmental disabilities personnel making entries in the medication/treatment administration record.
-Identification shall be included in the medication/treatment administration record or by using a separate master signatures/initials log.
+(4) The employer of developmental disabilities personnel will maintain a means of identifying signatures and initials of developmental disabilities personnel making entries in the medication/treatment administration record.
+Identification will be included in the medication/treatment administration record or by using a separate master signatures/initials log.

 (a) Only a licensed nurse or developmental disabilities personnel with health-related activities and prescribed medication administration certification may transcribe information in a medication/treatment administration record or check the accuracy of information transcribed in the medication/treatment administration record.

-(b) Checking the accuracy of transcriptions shall include:
+(b) Checking the accuracy of transcriptions will include:

 (i) Verifying changes are transcribed as specified by the prescriber;